 - where you're going

-- any relevant family medical history
+- your family history

-- any medication you're currently taking
+- any medicine you're currently taking

 - your age